Quino: Awards and honors

 Quino won many international awards and honors throughout his career.
 In 1982, Quino was chosen Cartoonist of the Year by fellow cartoonists around the world, he won the Konex Platinum Award for Visual Arts in 1982 and 1992, the Konex Special Mention in 2012 and the Konex of Honour in 2022.
 In 1988, he was named an Illustrious Citizen of Mendoza.
+In 1997, he was given U Giancu's Prize at the International Cartoonists Exhibition in Rapallo, Italy.
 In 2000 he received the second Quevedos Ibero-American Prize for Graphic Humor.
 In March 2014 he was awarded the French Legion of Honour.
 Additionally, the Colegiales neighbourhood of Buenos Aires named their plaza Plaza Mafalda.

 In May 2014 Quino was presented with the Senator Domingo Faustino Sarmiento cultural award by the Senate of Argentina.

 In 2014, Quino was awarded the Prince of Asturias award in recognition of his work, 50 years after creating the character of Mafalda.
 He received the prize from King Felipe VI of Spain on 24 October 2014 at a ceremony in Oviedo, Spain.

 An asteroid discovered in January 1999 was named 27178 Quino after him.